 In today’s rapidly growing organizations, it’s easy for Sales Operations to become simply data providers.
 Taking a step back to examine what reporting is needed to track objectives is time-consuming.

 But developing a standard set of reports aligned to objectives provides real value.
 It also allows Sales Operations to grow from ad hoc data crunchers into strategic advisers.
-If you need more help, download our 10th annual workbook, How to Make Your Number in 2017.
-Turn to pages 314 – 318 of the PDF to review the Sales Operations phase in the workbook.
 To request a workshop with Eric Estrella complete this form to request a workshop.